 How co-funding support works

-Native planting can improve water quality, protect erosion-prone land, create habitat and strengthen long-term farm resilience — but successful projects need the right planning, preparation and long-term approach.
+Native planting can improve water quality, protect erosion-prone land and strengthen long-term farm resilience — but successful projects need the right plan behind them.

-Restore Native helps farmers and landowners explore relevant co-funding pathways and prepare the practical plans, quotes and supporting information often needed before applying.
+Restore Native helps farmers and landowners identify relevant co-funding pathways and prepare the practical details often needed before applying.

 How we can help